papicella/elastic-springjpa-crud-mysql/README.md

 # Elastic Spring JPA CRUD Service - APM Demo

 This demo is using a spring boot application which can be connected to H2 or MySQL as required.
-Follow the steps below to get this deployed to K8s and setup to be traced by Elastic APM
+Follow the steps below to get this deployed to K8s and setup to be traced by Elastic APM.

+This demo also includes Elastic Real User Monitoring (RUM) JS agent.
+Unlike Elastic APM backend agents which monitor requests and responses, the RUM JavaScript agent monitors the real user experience and interaction within your client-side application.
+The RUM JavaScript agent is also framework-agnostic, which means it can be used with any frontend JavaScript application.

-**Note: This demo is using a simple micro service deployed to K8s and we use Elastic Cloud (ESS) for our APM Server and Elasticsearch cluster.
+**Note: This demo is using a simple micro service deployed to K8s and we use Elastic Cloud (ESS) for our APM Server and the Elasticsearch cluster.
 In this example we use GKE as the K8s provider**

 ## Prerequisites